Binary Tree in Action (Construction)

 };

-With the foundation from the previous question, this problem is quickly resolved.
-Essentially, rootVal
+With the foundation from the previous problem, this one is easy to solve.
+The only difference is that rootVal

-becomes the last element, and you only need to adjust the parameters of the recursive function.
-As long as you understand the properties of binary trees, it's not difficult to write.
+is now the last element, and we need to adjust the function parameters a bit.
+As long as you understand the features of a binary tree, this problem is not hard to write.

-Constructing a Binary Tree from Postorder and Preorder Traversal Results
+Constructing a Binary Tree from Preorder and Postorder Traversal

 TreeNode constructFromPrePost(int[] preorder, int[] postorder);